Tommrodrigues/Blog/content/posts/My DIY Smart Sprinklers/index.md

 As a result, we can take a hands-free approach to looking after our garden as everything will be calculated for us in accordance with weather forecast calculations.

-Because we have implemented this with [Apple HomeKit](https://www.apple.com/ios/home/), we can also have manual control over each zone, allowing us fo manually activate and deactivate each zone at any time.
+Because we have implemented this with [Apple HomeKit](https://www.apple.com/ios/home/), we can also have manual control over each zone, allowing us to manually activate and deactivate each zone at any time.

 ## Conclusion